 Whether you are flying by private jet charter, jet card membership, belong to a fractional ownership program or even wholly own your own aircraft, fuel stops when flying by private jet are sometimes a necessary evil to complete your mission.

 In simple terms, a fuel stop is necessary when the destination is further away than the aircraft’s capable range.

-Therefore, if a fuel stop is planned for your next mission, here is everything that you need to know.
-From the length of time, it takes to refuel, to whether you can stay on board or not.
+If a fuel stop is planned for your next mission, here is everything that you need to know – from the length of time it takes to refuel to whether you can stay on board or not.
 Additionally, it is important to consider the circumstances in which a fuel stop will be worth it.